alamuk/Number-Guess-Game/README.md

 width: '50%',
 height: '50%',
-here amounts are same but actually there are different in values. so % value is the good option here. so need to use had coded value here with dimension api.
+here amounts are same but actually there are different in values. so % value is the good option here. so we need to use had coded value here with dimension api.

 Better use:
 ` imageContainer: {
 width: deviceWidth < 380 ?
 150 : 300,
-height: deviceWidth < 380 ?
+height: deviceWidth < 380?
 150 : 300,
 borderRadius: deviceWidth < 380 ?
 75 : 150,
    },
    image: {